NicGoodman/mf_interview_site_nicgoodman/README.md

 ## Setup Instructions
 ### Python API Setup
 * Install python3 https://realpython.com/installing-python/
-* Create a new virtual environment, activate it, and install project requirements
+* Create a new virtual environment, activate it, and install project requirements from the main directory.

     `python3 -m venv intervue`